jgauthi/wordpress_composer/README.md

 You can complete the wordpress smtp configuration: Uncomment the lines SMTP_* and complete the values.

+## Multisite
+On Wordpress BackOffice, go to tools > Network to create multisite network.
+You must turn off extensions before do this operation.

+Tips: For site use plugins specifics functions (ACF/Polylang/...), switch the custom current theme to classic wordpress theme during this migration to avoid php error (function not exists...).

+After install and the sites creation, go to BackOffice > Network
+* Settings > Domain mapping, uncheck all options, then check options 2 (Permanent redirect ) and 3 (User domain mapping page).
+* Settings > Domain, add all sites except the primary.
+* Extensions > Enable extensions that will be used on ALL sites (you can turn on specific(s) plugin(s) by site settings extensions)
+* Theme > Theme list, enable theme that will be used on any site

 ## Maintenance mode
 To pass the site into maintenance mode,